Mathematics of 2-dimensional lattices: Real-valued chiral distances measure asymmetry of lattices

 Since any lattice $\La$ is symmetric with respect to the origin $0\in\La$, the closed subspace $\LIS[C_2]$ coincides with the 3-dimensional Lattice Isometry Space $\LIS(\R^2)$.
 The 2-dimensional subspace $\LIS[D_2]$ consists of all mirror-symmetric lattices (rectangular and centred-rectangular) represented by root invariants $\RI$ on the boundary $\bd\TC$ of the triangular cone in Definition~\ref{dfn:TC}, see Fig.~\ref{fig:TC}.
 The 1-dimensional subspaces $\LIS[D_4],\LIS[D_6]\subset\LIS[D_2]$ can be viewed as the blue and orange rays $\{r_{12}=0<r_{01}=r_{02}\}$ and $\{0<r_{12}=r_{01}=r_{02}\}$, respectively.

-The chirality $\RC[G]$ in Definition~\ref{dfn:RC} measures a distance from $\RI(\La)$ to the root invariant of a closest neighbour within the subspace $\LIS[G]$.
+The $G$-chiral distance $\RC[G]$ in Definition~\ref{dfn:RC} measures a distance from $\RI(\La)$ to the root invariant of a closest neighbour in the subspace $\LIS[G]$.
 Any $\RC[G](\La)$ is invariant up to isometry and measures a distance from $\La$ to its nearest neighbour $\La'\in\LIS[G]$.
-The \emph{signed chiralities} $\sign(\La)\RC(\La)$ and $\sign(\La)\PC(\La)$ are invariant up to rigid motion.
+The \emph{signed chiral distances} $\sign(\La)\RC(\La)$ and $\sign(\La)\PC(\La)$ are invariant up to rigid motion.
 Since $\LIS[G]$ is a closed subspace within $\LIS(\R^2)$, the continuous distances $\RM,\PM$ achieve their minima if their base distances $d$ are continuous.
 If $\LIS[D_2]$ was defined as an open subspace of only lattices that have the point group $D_2$ (not $D_4$ or $D_6$), then $\RC[G],\PC[G]$ should be defined via infima instead of simpler minima.
 Indeed, any square or hexagonal lattice $\La$ can be approximated by infinitely many closer and closer orthorhombic lattices $\La'$, but the expected distance $\RM(\La,\La')=0$ will not be achieved on an open set.